sassoftware/event-provenance-registry/INSTRUCTIONS.md

 Every file containing source code must include copyright and license information.
 Source code refers to any executable code such as .java or .go files, shell scripts, etc. It does not refer to content such as documentation, build scripts, or configuration files.

+**NOTE:** The required source code headers must be placed at the top of the source code files, above any other header information.
+Per SAS legal, "We're seeing increased reliance both at SAS and across the industry on automated code scanning and license management.
+Scanning tools expect to see copyright notices at the top."

 ### Example Apache license copyright header
 Example copyright header for projects using the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.